unicode-org/icu4x/docs/tutorials/data_management.md

 $ icu4x-datagen --cldr-tag latest --icuexport-tag latest --out my-data-dir --format dir --keys-for-bin target/debug/myapp --locales ja
 ```

 This directory can be read by the `FsDataProvider` from the `icu_provider_fs` crate.
-You will also need to activate the feature for the chosen syntax on the `icu_provider` crate.
+You will also need to activate the Cargo feature for the chosen syntax on the `icu_provider` crate.

-Same as `BlobDataProvider`, this also a buffer provider, so you will need to activate `icu`'s `serde` feature and use the `with_buffer_provider` constructors.
+Same as `BlobDataProvider`, this also a buffer provider, so you will need to activate `icu`'s `serde` Cargo feature and use the `with_buffer_provider` constructors.

 ```console
 $ cargo add icu --features serde